Yan Gomes Player Props: Cubs vs. Rays

 Yan Gomes At The Plate

-- Gomes is hitting .280 with a double, six home runs and four walks.
+- Gomes is batting .273 with a double, six home runs and four walks.

-- In 50.0% of his games this season, Gomes has notched at least one RBI.
-In three of those games (10.0%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.
+- In 15 games this year (48.4%), Gomes has picked up an RBI, and in three of those games (9.7%) he had more than one.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.